Check Out What Whales Are Doing With CCL - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Carnival options trades today is 15624.24 with a total volume of 9,357.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Carnival's big money trades within a strike price range of $7.5 to $35.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Carnival's whale activity within a strike price range from $17.0 to $25.0 in the last 30 days.

 Carnival Option Volume And Open Interest Over Last 30 Days